Article hero image

 Wealthsimple makes powerful financial tools to help you grow and manage your money.
 Learn more

-Stocks have risen a whole lot this year, and not just the TSX and S&P 500, either: stocks globally are up about 21% since January 1, which is well above the 10% or so you’d normally expect.
-What’s interesting is that these big returns have come despite a lot of scary stuff in the news: conflict in the Middle East, the war in Ukraine, rising tensions in the South China Sea, plus concerns about China’s economic slowdown, inflation perhaps surging again, and the profitability of AI.
-In other words, there were plenty of moments when it might have seemed smart to hit the eject button to dodge a stock downturn.
-But doing that would have meant missing out on this year’s healthy returns.
+We first published this story in September of 2024, when stocks were soaring, despite a lot of scary stuff in the news: conflict in the Middle East, the war in Ukraine, etc. In other words, there would have been plenty of moments when it would have seemed smart to hit the eject button to dodge a stock downturn.
+But doing that would have meant missing out on healthy returns.

 Recommended for you